myst729/Vuelog/userdata/posts/2016/the-so-called-database.md

   ],

   pages: [
+    {
-    { title: 'All about Vuelog', slug: 'all-about-vuelog' }
+      title: 'All about Vuelog',
+      slug: 'all-about-vuelog',
+      titleless: false,  // (OPTIONAL) set this to true if you want to hide the title in page view (same for post)
+      commentless: false // (OPTIONAL) set this to true if you want to disable comments for the particular page (same for post)
+    }
   ],

   categories: [